intltechventures/Consulting.Project.Tools/taxonomies/ClassificationCodes.md

 For example:
 * A document named  with a prefix of "AA.00.10.100 - some document_name"
-* might reside in a directory structure \AA\00\10\
+* might reside in a directory structure \AA\00\10\100\
+* or, even it were to be dumped in some higher-level folder - by virtue of the prefix, the sort-ordering of the directory would make locating a document for a given subject matter a relatively painless task.
 * The "AA.00.10.100" prefix would clearying inicate that this document was related to Business Definition > Core Aspects > Business Scope

+Over time, teams would come to know the numbering scheme - and would be able to easily locate documents based on their growing familiarity of the taxonomy.
 ___